-This recipe works well as a warm side dish or as a cold grain salad.
-As a warm side, it can be served directly after combining all the elements together.
+This vegan farro recipe works well as a warm side dish or as a cold grain salad.
+As a warm vegan side dish, it can be served directly after combining all the elements together.
 If you choose to serve it cold and it has been marinading in the fridge for a few hours, make sure to taste it and refresh the flavors.
 It may need an extra squeeze of lemon juice, a dash of salt or a bit more maple syrup.

 Roasted Carrots and Farro with Citrus, Ginger and Dill